 Dr Bennett is author of the popular textbook, “Introduction to Compiling Techniques” (McGraw-Hill 1990, 1995, 2003) and holds an MA and PhD in Computer Science from Cambridge University.

 Simon Cook has a background in low-power processors, with a particular focus on the energy constraints of code running in embedded environments.
-He also provides support for our work on low level binutils for both GNU and LLVM toolchains.
+He leads Embecosm’s LLVM team, and provides support for our work on low level binutils for both GNU and LLVM toolchains.

 Mr Cook is a graduate of the University of Bristol, where he achieved joint First Class Honours in Computer Science and Electronics.

-Andrew Burgess has spent ten years working on instruction set emulation and the GNU tool chain.
+Andrew Burgess has spent more than fifteen years working on instruction set emulation and the GNU tool chain.
 He leads Embecosm’s GCC team, and provides specialist expertise in the GNU linker and binutils.

 Mr Burgess is a graduate of Manchester University, where he achieved First Class Honours in Computer Science.

 Craig Blackmore has a research background in compilers and machine learning.
 He is part of Embecosm’s GNU tool chain team, working on secure compilation and ongoing development of machine learning optimizing compilers.

 Mr Blackmore is a graduate of the University of Bristol, where he achieved First Class Honours in Computer Science and is currently completing a PhD.

 Ed Jones has a background in parsing techniques and supports Embecosm’s work on runtime libraries, LLVM toolchains and testing.